AirshipCMS/Docs/Quickstart.md

 # Quickstart (Malia)

 These are the steps.
-They need to be fleshed out with descriptions.
+They need to be fleshed out with paragraph descriptions.

 1. Start a Project.
 2. Build your schema & relationships.
 3. `airship login` to access your project content.